SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

 Naming conventions make programs more understandable by making them easier to read.

-In Java, the convention for naming variables is used ***"camel-case"***.
+In Java, the convention for naming variables is used "**camelCase**".

-**Camel case** is the practice of writing phrases:
+"**camelCase**" is the practice of writing phrases:

-- each word or abbreviation in the middle of the phrase begins with a capital letter
+- Each word or abbreviation in the middle of the phrase begins with a capital letter

-- no spaces
+- No spaces

-- punctuation
+- Punctuation

 ```Java
 String firstName = John; //correct